LaurePiechaczyk/project5-coffee-shop/TESTING.md

 ### Test on devices
 [Chrome DevTools](https://developer.chrome.com/docs/devtools/) was used to see how the site looks like on various phones and tablets.
   - CHECK

 [mozilla DevTools](https://developer.mozilla.org/en-US/docs/Tools) was used to see how the site looks like on various phones and tablets.
   - CHECK

+ - Note / Bug:

+Regarding the display for a device with a width of 390px (iPhone12 pro), the firefox and Chrome devtools showed a different layout.
+The layout was done using Chrome devtool but it would be important to test the site on a real iPhone12 pro.
+The issue found is a small design issue in the login and exit page where the title is partially hidden.
+This does not affect the functionality of the website but the user experience.

 ### Testing the website manually
 #### Top navbar